cbmi-group/MRE/README.md

 ### Training

-In this project, we used five models UNet++, HRNet, TransUNet, MedT, U-Net&MRE and PVT&MRE in the experimental phase.
-To facilitate the training of the different models, we created six different training files.
+In this project, we used nine basic models UNet, UNet++, nnUNet, HRNet, SAM, TransUNet, MedT, UT-Net, and PVT (tiny) as baseline.
+We apply our Multi-resolution Encoder in U-Net and PVT (tiny) in the experimental phase to valid the effectiveness of our method.
+To facilitate the training of the U-Net&MRE and PVT&MRE, we provide the training files.

-Below lines will run the training code with default setting in the file.
+Below lines will run the training code with default setting in the *train_MRE.py* file.

 ```
-python train_unet_plus.py
-python train_hrnet.py
-python train_transunet.py
-python train_medt.py
-python train_unet_MRE.py
+Set up
+# the model type
+model_choice = ['PVT_MRE', 'UNet_MRE']
+# the dataset type
+dataset_list = ['er', 'retina', 'mito', 'stare']
+# the encoder type
+encoder_choice = ['unet','pvt_tiny', 'pvt_small', 'pvt_base', 'pvt_large']
+# the loss type
+loss_choice = ['single', 'up_sampling', 'multi_layer', 'hierarchical_fusing']
+txt_choice = ['train_drive.txt', 'train_mito.txt',  'train_er.txt','train_stare.txt']
+Run
-python train_pvt_MRE.py
+python train_MRE.py
 ```

 ### Inference